mxndrwgrdnr/mxndrwgrdnr.github.io/index.md

 Hi there.
 Thanks for stopping by.
-While you're here, feel free to check out some of my [photography](https://mxndrwgrdnr.github.io/photos).
+While I have you here, have a look at some of my [photography](https://mxndrwgrdnr.github.io/photos).
+Or if you're interested in working with me, check out my [CV](https://mxndrwgrdnr.github.io/cv).